BaeztheProg/2.2.3Challenge/README.md

 # 2.2.3 Challenge: Compressed Data Transmitter
 Challenge developed by AI based on a prompt containing all of the essential understanding behind 2.2.3

+# Solve

+1. Fix the code to the correct format.
+There is code before the actual code block and indents that were not correct from the beginning.
+1. Test both programs with a simple text file.
+Ensure the text file is in the same dir as the rest of the files.
+1. Both client and server can be ran from the same computer.
+It is not necessary to use two systems to test the code out.
+Once it is achieved in one system a second system can be involved.

 # Objective: Create a Python application that sends a text file over a network using sockets, compressing the data before transmission and decompressing it upon reception.